HouZhiHouJue/elasticsearch-migration/README.md

 Some is because of the go bcl  has been changed

-The other is due to the package [Gorequest](https://github.com/parnurzeal/gorequest)
+The other problem main due to the package [Gorequest](https://github.com/parnurzeal/gorequest)

+this package has very serious connection problems.

-I move the gorequest to this project and fix the connection problem.
+I move the gorequest to this project and fixed it.

-After doing all of this ,it works fine for me now.
+It works fine now.

 So, have fun :-}